Elementary function: Composite examples

 The last function is equal to $\arccos x$, the inverse cosine, in the entire complex plane.

 All monomials, polynomials, rational functions and algebraic functions are elementary.

 Non-elementary functions

-All elementary functions are analytic in the following sense: they can be extended to functions of a complex variable (possibly multivalued) that are analytic except at finitely many points of the complex plane.
+All elementary functions are analytic in the following sense: they can be extended to functions of a complex variable (possibly multivalued) that are analytic except at isolated points of the complex plane.
 Thus nonanalytic functions such as the absolute value function are not elementary, nor are most other piecewise-defined functions.

 Not every analytic function is elementary.
 In fact, most special functions are not elementary.
 Non-elementary functions include: